October 8, 2021 – January 30, 2022

 The pandemic added an important dimension to the work on view at MOCA, which shifted over the course of the last year while the border remained closed to Mexican citizens.
 Working at a distance, Muñoz and Sanchez collaborated with the women on new video works, commissioned by MOCA.
 Overall the exhibition represents five years of conversation and collaboration between the American and Mexican collectives, and highlights the female experience in the borderlands and celebrates nourishment and creation in the midst of a humanitarian crisis at the border and a global health catastrophe.

-Mujeres Nourishing Fronterizx Bodies: Resistance in the Time of COVID-19 is organized by Laura Copelin, Curator-at-Large, with support from Alexis Wilkinson, Assistant Curator, MOCA Tucson.
+The exhibition is organized by Laura Copelin, Curator-at-Large, and artists Gabriela Muñoz and M. Jenea Sanchez, with support from Alexis Wilkinson, Assistant Curator.

-MOCA Tucson’s exhibition is supported by the National Endowment for the Arts.
-The project as a whole is funded with contributions from the Surdna Foundation/National Association of Latino Arts and Cultures (NALAC); and The Andrew W. Mellon Foundation/UofA Confluencenter for Creative Inquiry.
+The exhibition is supported by the National Endowment for the Arts, The Diane & Bruce Halle Foundation, and VIA Art Fund and Wagner Foundation.
+The project as a whole is funded with contributions from the Surdna Foundation through the National Association of Latino Arts and Cultures and The Andrew W. Mellon Foundation through the University of Arizona Confluencenter for Creative Inquiry.

 ABOUT THE ARTISTS: